 Mapping California's Politically Vulnerable Communities

-The UCS California Civic Engagement Project (CCEP) presents an innovative visualization of political participation in California’s communities.
+The USC California Civic Engagement Project (CCEP) presents an innovative visualization of political participation in California’s communities.
 Using geographic information system (GIS) technology, the CCEP has created a new, publicly available interactive web platform that maps the relationship between low voter turnout and the economic, educational and health challenges faced by communities in our state.

 This new interactive mapping tool allows users to identify areas of high and low voter turnout, down to the neighborhood precinct level.
 These interactive maps also allow users to investigate the interplay between electoral participation and economic, educational and health outcomes.
 Please see our Interactive 2014 General Election Maps.
 Click here for our Interactive 2012 General Election Maps.